shmuelie/mfi-custom-code/README.md

 In `mfi-server` is a [Mongoose](https://mongoose.ws/) based HTTP REST API server for the mFi devices built on top of the mFi API.
 Also includes a simple C++ wrapper around Mongoose.

+## Building

+Uses CMake to build/configure.
+If `MFI_CROSS_COMPILE` is `ON`, CMake configure will also run `make` on the Buildroot submodule and configure CMake to use the cross-compiler for MIPS.
+The resulting binaries can be copied and run on the mFi devices.